 The emissions of building materials are not yet systematically monitored in Finland.
 Initial studies suggest a possible connection to type 2 diabetes.
 Manufacturers of building products must ensure that their long-term effects are verifiable.

 So, it’s not just engineers who need to learn and think about the environment in developing the world into a better place to live; us communicators need to know, too, and that is definitely one of the highlights of the profession.

-Many thanks to the specialists and speakers at the Green Forums organized by Green Building Council Finland.
+Many thanks to the specialists and speakers at the Green Forums organized by Green Building Council Finland and at other industry events and webinars.
 This post was published for the first time 7 March 2013.